Skip to main content

 Who is impacted

 Tariff collections totaled an estimated $195 billion in 2025—over 250% more than 2024 levels.
-Because importers are responsible for paying tariffs, a majority of these costs has been absorbed by US businesses, not foreign exporters.
+Because importers are responsible for paying tariffs, most of these costs have been absorbed by US businesses, not foreign exporters.
 For many companies—particularly those that rely on imported goods, raw materials or global supply chains—this has translated into higher input costs, margin pressure and more complex pricing decisions.

-Businesses have passed a majority of these costs to consumers through higher prices, especially in sectors like retail, manufacturing and consumer goods.
-As a result, tariffs have functioned much like an indirect tax, affecting not just business profitability but also household purchasing power.
-The Tax Foundation estimates that tariffs could cost approximately $1,300 per household in 2026.
+Because many businesses have passed costs to consumers through higher prices, tariffs have functioned much like an indirect tax on consumers.
+The Tax Foundation estimates that tariffs could cost approximately in 2026.

 With the Supreme Court's ruling, the White House can't use the IEEPA to impose widespread, open-ended tariffs with trading partners.
-However, the administration may still raise tariffs under other trade and tariff acts, such as:
+However, the administration may still raise tariffs under other trade and tariff acts, including:

 • Sections of the Trade Expansion Act of 1962